dcaliskan777/Election-analysis/README.md

 The results were printed in commend line (terminal, displayed in this work as png documnet), and they are saved in a text file which is named ![election_results.txt](.\election_results.txt).

 In the report the purpose of the project is written; the main points of script are explained; the result is displayed by a figure.The result is broken down in to parts and each part is shown by a table.
-Finally, a summary statement is icluded, providing a business proposal to the election commission on how this script can be used, with some modifications,for any election.
+Finally, a summary statement is included, providing a business proposal to the election commission on how this script can be used, with some modifications,for any election.

 ### Purpose
  The purpuse of the work is to create a python script to make analysis of an election, which is applicable to any election results, independent of number of votes, number of counties and number of candidates.